Our partnership and vision

-Launched in February 2015, the Peter Underwood Centre is a partnership between the University of Tasmania and the Tasmanian Government in association with the Office of the Governor of Tasmania.
-The centre is the tangible expression of the Making of the Future Partnership Agreement, and was founded with the full support of the University Council.
+Launched in 2015, the Peter Underwood Centre is a partnership between the University of Tasmania and the Tasmanian Government in association with the Office of the Governor of Tasmania.

 - Research and inform policy and practice in order to improve learning outcomes for children and young people;